 TU Delft Library helps students find and use literature and information and teaches information skills in all the Bachelor programmes etc. Students can also see the information skills teaching materials on the TUlib website.

-The Ask Your Library customer service is also available to help students, online at library@tudelft.nl, by calling +31 (0)15 27 85678 or at the information desk in the Library.
+The Ask Your Library customer service is available to help students, online at library@tudelft.nl, by calling +31 (0)15 27 85678 or at the information desk in the Library.

-The Library offers you a place to study or work together.
+The TU Delft Library offers you a place to study or work together.
 You can use one of the study spaces or you can reserve a project room via the website.
-The Library is open every day of the year.
-Opening hours are extended during examination periods, and the entire building is a quiet zone.
-During examination periods, a Mathematics and Mechanics Help Desk is available.
+The TU Delft Library is open every day of the year.
+Opening hours are extended during examination periods, and the entire building is a quiet zone, with the exception of the central hall.
 The up-to-date opening hours are published on the website.